philthephatman/awesome-hacking-lists/hackwith.md

 - [Awesome-Hacking-Resources](https://github.com/vitalysim/Awesome-Hacking-Resources) - A collection of hacking / penetration testing resources to make you better!
 - [awesome-web-security](https://github.com/qazbnm456/awesome-web-security) - 🐶 A curated list of Web Security materials and resources.
 - [Awesome-Red-Teaming](https://github.com/yeyintminthuhtut/Awesome-Red-Teaming) - List of Awesome Red Teaming Resources
-- [security-txt](https://github.com/securitytxt/security-txt) - A "standard" that allows websites to define security policies.
 - [Awesome-MitM](https://github.com/Chan9390/Awesome-MitM) - Curated List of MitM frameworks on GitHub
 - [Useful_Websites_For_Pentester](https://github.com/HSIS007/Useful_Websites_For_Pentester) - This repository is to make life of the pentester easy as it is a collection of the websites that can be used by pentesters for day to day studies and to remain updated.
 - [bugbounty-cheatsheet](https://github.com/EdOverflow/bugbounty-cheatsheet) - A list of interesting payloads, tips and tricks for bug bounty hunters.